seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 To make a dulcet and a heavenly sound;
 And if he chance to speak, be ready straight
 And with a low submissive reverence
-Say 'What is it your honour will command?'
+Say 'What is it your honor will command?'
 Let one attend him with a silver basin
 Full of rose-water and bestrew'd with flowers,
 Another bear the ewer, the third a diaper,
 And say 'Will't please your lordship cool your hands?'
-Some one be ready with a costly suit
+Someone be ready with a costly suit
 And ask him what apparel he will wear;
 Another tell him of his hounds and horse,
 And that his lady mourns at his disease: